-State Employees' Assurance Department - OPEB (SEAD-OPEB) is a cost-sharing multiple-employer defined benefit post-employment plan that was created in fiscal year 2007 by the Georgia General Assembly to provide term life insurance to retired and vested inactive members of Employees', Judicial (JRS), and Legislative (LRS) Retirement Systems, amended to exclude members of JRS and LRS hired on or after July 1, 2009.
-Pursuant to Title 47of the OCGA, the authority to establish and amend the benefit provisions of the plan is assigned to the Boards of Trustees of the Employees' and Judicial Retirement Systems.
+State Employees' Assurance Department - OPEB (SEAD-OPEB) is a cost-sharing multiple-employer defined benefit post-employment plan that was created in fiscal year 2007 by the Georgia General Assembly to provide term life insurance to retired and vested inactive members of Employees' (ERS), Judicial (JRS), and Legislative (LRS) Retirement Systems.
+Eligibility was amended to exclude GSEPS members of ERS effective January 1, 2009, and to exclude members of JRS and LRS hired on or after July 1, 2009.
+Pursuant to Title 47 of the OCGA, benefit provisions of the plan were established and can be amended by State statute.